nestjsplus/massive/README.md

 }
 ```

-You can use any of the following methods to provide the `connectionOptions` and `configurationOptions` to the module.
+You can use any of the following methods to provide the `connectionOptions` (and optionally `configurationOptions` and `driverOptions`) to the module.
 These follow the [usual patterns for custom providers](https://docs.nestjs.com/fundamentals/custom-providers):

 - `register()`: pass a plain JavaScript object
 - `registerAsync()`: pass a dynamic object via:
   - `useFactory`: supply a factory function to return the object; the factory should implement the [MassiveOptionsFactory](https://github.com/nestjsplus/massive/blob/master/src/interfaces/massive-options-factory.interface.ts) interface
+  - `useClass`: bind to a provider/service that supplies the object; that service should implement the [MassiveOptionsFactory](https://github.com/nestjsplus/massive/blob/master/src/interfaces/massive-options-factory.interface.ts) interface
-  - `useExisting`: bind to an existing (provided elsewhere) service to supply the object; that service should implement the [MassiveOptionsFactory](https://github.com/nestjsplus/massive/blob/master/src/interfaces/massive-options-factory.interface.ts) interface
+  - `useExisting`: bind to an existing (provided elsewhere) provider/service to supply the object; that service should implement the [MassiveOptionsFactory](https://github.com/nestjsplus/massive/blob/master/src/interfaces/massive-options-factory.interface.ts) interface

+### Connection availability on application startup

-3. The `DB_CONNECTION` is an [asynchronous provider](https://docs.nestjs.com/fundamentals/async-providers).
-This means that the application bootstrap process (really, the Dependency Injection phase) won't complete until the DB connection is fulfilled.
-So your app, once it bootstraps, is guaranteed to have a DB connection (pool).
-Note that asynchronous providers must be injected with the `@Inject()` decorator instead of normal constructor injection in your feature module (again, see the [example](https://github.com/nestjsplus/massive-cat)).
+The `MASSIVE_CONNECTION` is an [asynchronous provider](https://docs.nestjs.com/fundamentals/async-providers).
+This means that the Nest application bootstrap process (specifically, the Dependency Injection phase) won't complete until the DB connection is made.
+So your app, once it bootstraps, is guaranteed to have a DB connection (pool) via the `MASSIVE_CONNECTION` injection token.
+Note that asynchronous providers must be injected with the `@Inject()` decorator instead of normal constructor injection (again, see the [example](https://github.com/nestjsplus/massive-cat)).

 ### Working Example

 See [massive-cats](https://github.com/nestjsplus/massive-cats) for a full example.
-It shows the `DatabaseModule` pattern, a feature module that uses it, and includes a few of the nifty Massive features described above.
+It shows an example of using the `MASSIVE_CONNECTION`, a service that uses it to access a PostgreSQL database, and includes a few of the nifty Massive features described above.

 ### Ingres